kaikue/MagicOfTheStars/README.md

 ## TODO

+- Break up FixedUpdate into multiple functions that change ref velocity
+- Remove gameObject. when it's not necessary (getcomponent, transform)

 ### Movement
 - Climb up ground tiles if player is more than halfway up tile and has free space above it?
 - Take velocity of moving platforms (grounds and walls?)